Cryptococcus gattii: Epidemiology

+Pathology

+C. gattii is notable for causing cryptococcosis in otherwise healthy persons.
+Unlike Cryptococcus neoformans, C. gattii is not particularly associated with human immunodeficiency virus infection or other forms of immunosuppression.
+Increased virulence may be related to a capability to rapidly proliferate within lymphocytes.

+C. gattii infection is more likely to be limited to the lung (rather than disseminating to the CNS).
+When CNS infection does occur, it may involve more localised lesions (cryptococcomas) rather than the diffuse infection characteristic of C. neoformans.

 Diagnosis

 Culture of sputum, bronchoalveolar lavage, lung biopsy, cerebrospinal fluid or brain biopsy specimens on selective agar allows differentiation between the five members of the C. gattii species complex and the two members of the C. neoformans species complex.

-Molecular techniques may be used to speciate Cryptococcus from specimens that fail to culture.

-Cryptococcal antigen testing from serum or cerebrospinal fluid is a useful preliminary test for cryptococcal infection, and has high sensitivity for disease.
-It does not distinguish between different species of Cryptococcus.
+The optimal growth temperature of C. gattii is 30 C.

 Treatment

 Medical treatment consists of prolonged intravenous therapy (for 6–8 weeks or longer) with the antifungal drug amphotericin B, either in its conventional or lipid formulation.
 The addition of oral or intravenous flucytosine improves response rates.
 Oral fluconazole is then administered for six months or more.

 Antifungals alone are often insufficient to cure C. gattii infections, and surgery to resect infected lung (lobectomy) or brain is often required.
 Ventricular shunts and Ommaya reservoirs are sometimes employed in the treatment of central nervous system infection.

 People who have C. gattii infection need to take prescription antifungal medication for at least 6 months; usually the type of treatment depends on the severity of the infection and the parts of the body that are affected.